Student Fellowship Program

 Review and Decision

-Applications will be reviewed by a panel of 5 selected HPC associates to select two fellowship recipients.
-Awards will be announced on March 31, 2023.
+Applications will be reviewed by a panel of selected HPC associates to select two fellowship recipients.
+This will be completed within one month and the awards will be announced at the end of May.

 Interim and Final Reports

-By the end of the summer 2023, the student recipients should file a final report of one paragraph by email message to Dr. Alison Gemmill about the plan to submit a paper to the 2024 Annual PAA meeting in Columbus, Ohio.
+The student recipients should file a final report of one paragraph by email message to Dr. Alison Gemmill about the plan to submit a paper to the 2025 Annual PAA meeting in Washington, DC.

 Visit the application form at the following website, where you will be asked to upload your application materials as a single PDF document: https://forms.office.com/r/MgRQCqyrWD